Skip to main content

 Vacancy Description

-Applications are invited from suitably qualified candidates for a full-time, fixed term position as a Postdoctoral Researcher / Research Associate in Community-led Innovation (Horizon Europe ICONIC Project) at the University of Galway, Ireland.
+Applications are invited from suitably qualified candidates for a full-time, fixed term position as a Research Assistant within the Discipline of Pharmacology and Therapeutics, School of Pharmacy and Medical Sciences at the University of Galway, Ireland (https://www.universityofgalway.ie/pharmacology/ ).

 Vacancy Description